MileHacker Logo

 Dedicated bicycle lanes are limited.
 Parks have cycling paths for safer options.

-Rentals available at hotels or private shops.
+Rentals available in lodgings or private shops.

 Specialized Transportation